 This portion of the trail is currently under review with HCA's proposed wetland development for the Devil's Punchbowl Conservation Area (DPCA).
 The trail and associated infrastructure may be recommended for relocation within the new wetland.
-As the wetland project proceeds through approvals, this Management plan may be amended with the new wetland trail information.
-The following observations of current conditions and trail use are provided as baseline information.
+As the wetland project proceeds through approvals, this Management Plan may be amended with the new wetland trail information.
+The following observations of current conditions and trail use are provided as baseline information for the wetland study area.